OnboardingETHCR/Testing-Onboarding/modulo2-exploradores.md

 - **Blocks**: See all transactions included, timestamp, miner/validator
 - **Tokens and NFTs**: View ownership and metadata

+> ⚠️ Not all smart contracts are verified on block explorers.
+Always ensure the contract code matches what was publicly shared by the project before interacting.

 ---

 ## 🌐 Popular block explorers